mongodb/docs-sample-apps/server/java-spring/README.md

 This application is designed as an educational sample to demonstrate:

-1. How to use the MongoDB Java Driver directly (without Spring Data MongoDB)
+1. How to use Spring Data MongoDB for simplified data access
 2. Best practices for Spring Boot REST API development
 3. Proper separation of concerns (Controller → Service → Repository)
 4. MongoDB CRUD operations and query patterns
 5. Error handling and validation in Spring Boot
+6. Using MongoTemplate for complex queries alongside Spring Data repositories

 ## Troubleshooting